 Knockoffs copy an established brand's product but do not falsely advertise with that brand's logo or label.
 For example, the Adidas Yeezy Boost, a sneaker developed in collaboration with Kanye West, quickly reached icon status upon its release in 2015.
 A knockoff would attempt to imitate the style of the sneaker but would not try to market it as a Yeezy.
 A counterfeit, however, would display the Yeezy name and logo, attempting to pass it off as an authentic product.
 Some counterfeits look enough like the real thing to make it difficult for someone with an untrained eye to spot the fake.

 A widely accepted general rule of thumb to remember when purchasing branded goods overseas: A deal that seems "too good to be true," usually is.

-While someone could argue that purchasing knockoffs hurts legitimate companies, no laws prevent you from buying or possessing them for your personal use.
+While someone could argue that purchasing knockoffs hurt legitimate companies, no laws prevent you from buying or possessing them for your personal use.
 However, U.S. Customs and Border Protection Agents may seize counterfeits goods from your luggage, and you could face civil or even criminal penalties for transporting them across the border.